codeforamerica/howto/Node.js.md

 # Node.js
 Node.js (often simply called `node`) is a general purpose programming environment built on top of Google's V8 JavaScript engine.

+🚧 This guide is provided for historical purposes—new CfA projects should not use Node.js 🚧

 ## Install
 Download and run the installer for your system from [http://nodejs.org/download/](http://nodejs.org/download/)